Signals and Systems

 Technical preconditions for e-Learning

-- Current version of Mozilla Firefox, Google Chrome, Safari (or more recent)
+- Current version of Mozilla Firefox, Google Chrome, Apple Safari or Microsoft Edge

-- Broadband access to the internet via xDSL, Cable, LTE or a similar technology with a minimum data rate of 2 Mbit/s downstream and 384 kbit/s upstream.
-For interactive sessions (e.g. video conferences or the usage of our remote-tool server) a reliable internet connection without packet loss is required.
+- Access to the internet (e.g., via xDSL, Cable, LTE, 5G) with a minimum data rate of 3 Mbit/s for downstream and 384 kbit/s for upstream.

 Regular participation in online seminars will help you solving exercises, which have to be loaded up to the learning management system after request of the mentor.
 Passing the exercises successfully is recommended for participation in the final examination at Ulm University.